 Upright and Electric Bassist and Arranger.
 Has arranged for Quincy Jones.
 Formerly the bassist with Jonathan Batiste & Stay Human.
-Other performance and/or recording credits include Harry Connick Jr., Anthony Hamilton, Wynton Marsalis, Branford Marsalis, Tony Bennett.
-Arranging credits include Late Show w/ Steven Colbert and Jonathan Batiste.
+Notable performances include Marie Osmond, Harry Connick Jr., Anthony Hamilton, Wynton Marsalis, Branford Marsalis, Tony Bennett.
+Has arranged for Quincy Jones, Late Show w/ Steven Colbert & Jonathan Batiste.

 I specialize in upright and electric (fretted and fretless) basses and arranging for strings, horns, woodwinds, choir and full orchestra or jazz big band.
 I am known for a “straight ahead jazz”, smooth jazz, and R&B/Soul sound with lush textures and smooth lines.
 I can lay down both upright (pizz and arco) and bass guitar tracks.
 I can record 1-2 instruments at a time, or larger instrumentation with 1-2 mics, and can produce arrangements using a combination of live and/or programmed instruments for a wide variety of sonic textures.